A woman in the Kurdish part of Iraq voting in parliamentary and presidential elections in 2009.

 The humanitarian support to Iraq has been extensive for a period of twenty years.
 There are still needs but Iraq has increased its capacity to handle its own humanitarian challenges.
 The problems in the country are mainly managed within the framework of existing development cooperation.

-Sida’s remaining humanitarian support is mainly channeled through multilateral organisations, such as UNHCR and the International Committee of the Red Cross (ICRC).
+Sida’s remaining humanitarian support is mainly channelled through multilateral organisations, such as UNHCR and the International Committee of the Red Cross (ICRC).
 Primary target groups for humanitarian support are refugees, returning and internal refugees.
 Sida also partly supports demining as well as building national capacity for Iraq to continue the demining work on its own.